Inquest into death of baby girl to take place in January

 - Credit: Archant

-An inquest into the death of a newborn baby found at recycling centre in Needham Market has been adjourned until later this year.
+An inquest into the death of a baby girl found at a waste recycling centre in Suffolk will take place in the new year.

-The baby girl was found at Sackers recycling centre in the town in May 2020.
+'Baby S' was found at Sackers in Needham Market in May 2020.

-It was believed at the time that the baby, known as Baby S, had been carried either to full term or close to this.
+At the time she was found it was believed that she had been either carried to full term or close to this.

 Following investigation work, it was believed the baby was transported in one of two vehicles that had collected commercial waste earlier in the day from 52 locations in and around Ipswich.

-Despite extensive appeals and the scouring of 11,000 hours of CCTV by officers the mother of Baby S has never been found.
+Despite extensive appeals and the scouring of 11,000 hours of CCTV by officers the mother of Baby S still has not been found.